NxNiki/nwbPipeline/README.md

 ## test:

-This folder contains example data and test code to test for debugging.
+This folder contains example data and test modules for developers to debug the code.

 ## troubleshooting: